yoyololicon/MIR_HW2/README.md

 a bidirectional spectral flux novelty curve in beat level, and use the same algorithm in Q7 to find the path of downbeat with fix period of 4 samples (which means I assume the beats are isometric and have time signature of 4/4).

-The result apparently not good, but it's fun to try using traditional technique instead of fancy machine learning method.
+The result is apparently not good, but it's fun to try using traditional technique instead of fancy machine learning method.

+    $ python3 downbeat.py

     +---------------+-----------+--------+----------+
     |     Genre     | Precision | Recall | F-scores |
     +---------------+-----------+--------+----------+